Lygia Sabbag Fares

 Michael Stevenson received his BA in philosophy from the University of Pennsylvania and his PhD in philosophy from Columbia University, having begun his post-graduate study at Cornell University.
 He has taught at Columbia University as a Core Lecturer, and at Barnard College and Hunter College, City University of New York.
 He specializes in the German […]

 Suzanne Schneider is Deputy Director and Core Faculty at the Brooklyn Institute for Social Research, specializing in political theory and history of the modern Middle East.
-She is the author of Mandatory Separation: Religion, Education, and Mass Politics in Palestine, and her writing has appeared in Mother Jones, The Washington Post, and Foreign Policy, among other outlets.
-Her most recent book, The Apocalypse […]
+She is the author of Mandatory Separation: Religion, Education, and Mass Politics in Palestine and The Apocalypse and the End of History: Modern Jihad and the Crisis of Liberalism.
+Her writing about contemporary […]

 Christine Smallwood holds a Ph.D. in English and Comparative Literature from Columbia University.
 Her reviews and essays have been published in The New Yorker, Bookforum, T: The New York Times Style Magazine, and Harper’s Magazine.
 Her fiction has been published in The Paris Review, n+1, and Vice.